 Subsequently, the assurance group updates the Lambeth Together Partnership Board during public meetings.
-This platform enables residents to review our progress
+This platform enables residents to review our progress and hold us accountable, especially in areas where improvements are needed.

 The table below summarises some of the key findings documented within our Lambeth Together Integrated Assurance Report over the past year.
-You can find examples of the Lambeth Together Assurance Group updates T and the assurance report in the public board meeting papers here.
+You can find examples of the Lambeth Together Assurance Group updates and the assurance report in the public board meeting papers here.